Doctor Who: The Lost Stories (The First Doctor)

 The Living Planet The First Doctor

-Writer: Alan Wakeman Notes: Wakeman was part of an early set of writers approached in summer 1963 to contribute to Doctor Who, which was still in development.
-Wakeman's storyline, “The Living Planet”, was deemed to have sufficient potential that the script for the first episode was commissioned on July 31st.
+Writer: Alan Wakeman Notes: Wakeman was part of an early set of writers approached in the summer of 1963 to contribute to Doctor Who, which was still in development.
+Wakeman's storyline, initially called “The Living World” and soon retitled “The Living Planet”, was deemed to have sufficient potential that the script for the first episode was commissioned on July 31st.
 (References on some production documents which described this script as a “pilot” would later provoke erroneous speculation that Wakeman's episode may have been considered as an alternative to launch Doctor Who in lieu of 100,000 BC.)
 At this point, the Doctor's granddaughter was still known as Suzanne (rather than Susan) and her female teacher was Barbara Canning (instead of Barbara Wright).
 Wakeman also used ideas for the programme's backstory developed by 100,000 BC writer Anthony Coburn but ultimately discarded, in which Suzanne was really an alien princess named Findooclare and she and the Doctor were being pursued by the mysterious Palladins.
 Wakeman's planned episode titles were 1.
 Airfish, 2.
 What Eats What?, 3.
 The Living Planet, 4.
 Just In Time.
-“The Living Planet” was deemed to be too sophisticated for the intended child audience and abandoned.
+“The Living Planet” was deemed to be too sophisticated for the intended child audience, and it was abandoned on September 13th.
 In 2005, following Doctor Who's successful return to television, Wakeman offered “The Living Planet” for use by executive producer Russell T Davies.

 Characters: The First Doctor, Suzanne, Ian, Barbara